 Technological advancements over the years and savings in overhead has increased the popularity of hiring remote employees.
-Many companies of varying industries have hired either freelancers or an outsourcing agency to open doors and get access to an enormous source of talented employees.
+Many companies of varying industries have hired either freelancers or an outsourcing agency.
+This can open doors and get access to an enormous source of talented employees.
 The same can be applied to your business provided you know where and how to scout for them.

 In the world of freelancers, companies typically carry out the entire recruiting process from review of applications to the interviews.
-Outsourcing agencies on other hand perform all recruitment steps with the exception of others allowing their clients to also interview the candidates and get more involved in the hiring journey.
+Outsourcing agencies on other hand, perform all recruitment steps.
+There are also other agencies who allow their clients to interview the candidates and get more involved in the hiring journey.

 Whichever road you decide to take, the interview process is always a key component in acquiring the best and brightest.
 It’s important to understand that having someone to work for you remotely is an entire different ball game.